jackjliew/ai-openscale/wos-monitor-drift.md

 This option is useful if the training data is not stored in Db2 or {{site.data.keyword.cos_full}}.
 Using a notebook, you must read the training data into a dataframe.
 The specialized notebook that you can download from {{site.data.keyword.aios_short}} then creates a specialized output that you can upload to {{site.data.keyword.aios_short}}.

+To generate the drift detection model, you must use scikit-learn version 0.20.2 in notebooks.
+{: note}

 1. Create a notebook to generate the drift detection model.
 Use [the sample notebook](https://github.com/IBM-Watson/aios-data-distribution/blob/master/training_statistics_notebook.ipynb){: external} that is available from the {{site.data.keyword.aios_short}} UI.

    The drift detection model is converted into a .tar.gz file for you.